The Age of Responsibility: When to Give Major Money to the Next Generation

 two cars parked

-“A long-ago client of mine had a cousin who got a big inheritance at age 21; it was gone in a few years, spent on tropical fish.
+“A long-ago client of mine had a cousin who got a large inheritance at age 21; it was gone in a few years, spent on rare tropical fish.
 His mother had no control over his spending.”

 LNW Wealth Manager